max-mapper/blog/posts/hd-live-streaming-cats.md

 How to stream in 1080p to YouTube Live Events, May 2015

 Over the past few months I've built three versions of a camera to detect cats in my backyard, where I have placed a potted catnip plant.
-I can't have a cat, so this is the best I can do.
+I don't have my own cat (allergies/landlord) so this is how I get my fix.
+Plus I recently got gigabit fiber at home and have this burning desire to use the bandwidth.
 The final version supports full HD live streaming (skip to bottom for that), but it took a few iterations to get there.

 ## Version one